nrfconnect/sdk-sidewalk/doc/location_services.rst

 * Sidewalk Sub-GHz library (LoRa and FSK) supports all location methods.
   However to build with radio and pal componets for WiFi and GNSS scanning, ``CONFIG_SIDEWALK_SUBGHZ_RADIO_LR1110`` must be enabled.
   This config is enabled automatically when sample is build with ``semtech_lr11xxmb1xxs`` shield.
+  Alternatively, the Wi-Fi scanning alone can be provided by an nRF70 Series companion IC, as described in :ref:`location_services_nrf70`.

-* Sidewalk Bluetooth LE only library supports only network location method over Bluetooth LE.
+* Sidewalk Bluetooth LE only library supports the network location method over Bluetooth LE, and the Wi-Fi location method when an nRF70 Series companion IC is used.

 Writing custom application
 **************************